hudsonventura/aspnet-request-response-interceptor/README.md

 app.UseInterceptor(interceptor);
 ```

-This plugin will call your funcion `OnReceiveRequest` befor call your controller, and after the processing before send data to client (requester), it will call your funciont `OnSendResponse`.
+This lib will call your funcion `OnReceiveRequest` befor call your controller, and after the processing, before send data to client (requester), it will call the function `OnSendResponse`.
 The funcionts `SetRemoteIP` and `SetTraceId` will call before `OnReceiveRequest`.